 SVC earns commission from sales of STL, a company owned by SGI's majority stockholders, to customers in the Philippines.
 Commissions earned are presented as part of Rendering of Services in the consolidated statements of income.
-The outstanding balance arising from these transactions as of December 31, 2014 and 2013 are shown as part of Trade receivables under the Trade and Other Receivables account in the consolidated statements of financial position (see Note 7).
+The outstanding balance arising from these transactions as of December 31, 2014 is shown as part of Trade receivables under the Trade and Other Receivables account in the consolidated statements of financial position (see Note 7).

 SVC also collects the receivables related to the sales of STL which are payable immediately upon receipt.
-Total collections received in behalf of STL in 2014, 2013 and 2012 amounted to P0.3 million, P1.6 million and P19.6 million, respectively.
-Total obligations arising from this transaction as of December 31, 2014 and 2013 amounting to P17.2 million and P17.1 million, respectively, is presented as Due to a related party under the Trade and Other Payables account in the consolidated statements of financial position (see Note 15).
+Total collections received in behalf of STL in 2014 amounted to P0.3 million.
+Total obligations arising from this transaction as of December 31, 2014 amounting to P17.2 million is presented as Due to a related party under the Trade and Other Payables account in the consolidated statements of financial position (see Note 15).

 SVC also purchases materials and inventories from a foreign supplier, the payment of which is being paid in advanced by STL on behalf of SVC.
-Total payments advanced by STL on behalf of SVC related to this transaction amounted to P0.7 million in 2014, P2.8 million in 2013 and P0.02 million in 2012.
-The outstanding balances arising from this transaction amounted to P1.0 million and P0.3 million as of as of December 31, 2014 and 2013, respectively, and is presented as part of Trade payables under the Trade and Other Payables account in the consolidated statements of financial position (see Note 15).
+Total payments advanced by STL on behalf of SVC related to this transaction amounted to P0.7 million in 2014.
+The outstanding balances arising from this transaction amounted to P1.0 million as of as of December 31, 2014 and, and is presented as part of Trade payables under the Trade and Other Payables account in the consolidated statements of financial position (see Note 15).

 My Solid purchases mobile phone inventories from STL.
-Total purchases amounted to P3.4 billion in 2014, P3.2 billion in 2013 and P2.8 billion in 2012 and are presented as part of Cost of Sales in the consolidated statements of income (see Note 17.1).
-Outstanding liabilities relating to these transactions amounted to P231.2 million and P177.5 million as of December 31, 2014, and 2013, respectively, which are shown as part of Trade payables under the Trade and Other Payables account in the consolidated statements of financial position (see Note 15).
+Total purchases amounted to P3.4 billion in 2014 and are presented as part of Cost of Sales in the consolidated statements of income (see Note 17.1).
+Outstanding liabilities relating to these transactions amounted to P231.2 million as of December 31, 2014, which are shown as part of Trade payables under the Trade and Other Payables account in the consolidated statements of financial position (see Note 15).

 My Solid also made advance payments to STL for its future purchase of mobile phone inventories.
-The outstanding advances amount to P226.6 million and P218.0 million as of December 31, 2014 and 2013, respectively, and are presented as part of Advances to suppliers under Trade and Other Receivables account in the consolidated statements of financial position (see Note 7).
+The outstanding advances amount to P226.6 million as of December 31, 2014 and is presented as part of Advances to suppliers under Trade and Other Receivables account in the consolidated statements of financial position (see Note 7).